Automated Teller Machine

 is the PIN correct?

-is the requested amount smaller or bigger than what is in the account?
+is the amount I want to take, smaller or bigger than what is in the account?

-will this put the account above or below the daily limit for withdrawals?
+will the withdrawal put the account above or below the daily limit for withdrawals?

 card expired |